 Support services and natural supports are interventions developed on an individualized basis and tailored to address the individual's and family's unique needs, strengths, and preferences.
-Support services may include but are not limited to: Family Support Specialists; participation in recreational activities; youth development and leadership programs; temporary assistance in meeting and problem-solving basic needs that interfere with attaining treatment goals; and independent living skills.
+Support services may include: Family Support Specialists; participation in recreational activities; youth development and leadership programs; temporary assistance in meeting and problem-solving basic needs that interfere with attaining treatment goals; and independent living skills.